Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 The Layer Most Templates Miss: Tracking What Drains You

 Every goal setting worksheet focuses on what you're adding — new goals, new habits, new output.
 Almost none of them ask what you're removing.
-This is the most consistent gap between a plan that gets followed and one that doesn't.
+This is the most consistent gap between a plan you actually follow and one you don't.

-Add one question to your quarterly plan: What will I stop doing or do less of this quarter to create the capacity for what matters?
+Add one question to your quarterly plan: What will you stop doing, or do less of, this quarter to clear space for what matters?

 This might mean fewer commitments that don't align with your current priorities, a social commitment that costs more than it returns, or a recurring task you could delegate or automate.
 The answers are usually obvious once you ask the question.
 The mistake is not asking it.

-For people who find focus genuinely difficult — whether through high cognitive load, ADHD, or a particularly demanding role — the Go-Getter Bundle includes the Priority Pad and Morning Mindset Journal together, which addresses both the planning layer (where to focus each day) and the cognitive priming layer (how to start the day clear).
+If you find focus genuinely difficult — whether through high cognitive load, ADHD, or a demanding role — The System pairs the Priority Pad with the Morning Mindset Journal, covering both the planning layer (where to focus each day) and the priming layer (how to start the day clear).

 What to Cut from Your Quarterly Plan